tigattack/blog.tiga.tech/content/posts/apc-nmc2-firmware-recovery/index.md

 Barely managing to stop myself from punting the bloody thing into the sea, I fell back to further research.

-In a stroke of luck, I came across a Schneider Electric (SE) (APC's parent company) forum post where a had similar symptoms and mentioned that their NMC's status LED was flashing amber at a faster rate than was expected for DHCP mode.
+In a stroke of luck, I came across a Schneider Electric (SE) (APC's parent company) forum post where another user had similar symptoms and mentioned that their NMC's status LED was flashing amber at a faster rate than was expected for DHCP mode.
 This was also the case for me, but I'd thought little of it beforehand.
 This silly little assumption was the cause of all my pain.

 A SE representative stated the faster amber flash, approx. 2x/second, suggested it was in "boot monitor" (BM) mode.
 This is indicative of a fatal firmware (FW) failure or FW corruption.